 The different topics covered were written by practitioners active across a number of pressing issues, including: feminist approaches to reproductive healthcare; autonomous mental health support; trans health and well-being; free access to knowledge; housing struggles; collective childcare; the right to free mobility; migrant solidarity; community safety and anti-racist organising.

 We worked through group discussions; sharing of texts, materials and zines; presentations and workshops (including one on how to use gitlab and one on making baskets with pine needles); informal conversations, cooking for each other and walking together; playing karaoke and telepathy games; mutual feedback and friendship that carried on in the following months.
-New sessions are to be developed in Vienna with new collaborators during a residency at studio das weisse haus in cooperation with Kunsthalle Wien (March-April 2020).
+Two more topics were developed with the support of Kunsthalle Wien (March-April 2020) with Chris Grodotzki & Morana Miljanović from Sea-Watch and with Cassie Thornton, addressing migrant rescue in the Mediterranean and a model for autonomously organizing peer-to-peer care at scale.

 Work on syllabus is the extension of the Memory of the World shadow library and it espouses a certain technopolitics.
 We have developed an online publishing framework allowing collaborative writing, remixing and maintaining of the syllabus.
 We want the syllabus to be ready for easy preservation and come integrated with a well-maintained and catalogued collection of learning materials.
 To achieve this, our syllabus is built from plaintext documents that are written in a very simple and human-readable Markdown markup language, rendered into a static HTML website that doesn’t require a resource-intensive and easily breakable database system, and which keeps its files on a git version control system that allows collaborative writing and easy forking to create new versions.
 Such a syllabus can be then equally hosted on an internet server and used/shared offline from a USB stick.